 Is Signal free?

 Yes.
 Signal is a 100% free tool from NFX, and we will never charge for it.
-We built it for one simple reason - as founders ourselves, we believe the startup community deserves a faster, more transparent fundraising process that is supercharged by software.
-The entire community - startups and VCs - will be stronger for it.
+We built it for one simple reason - as Founders ourselves, we believe Founders deserve a faster, more transparent fundraising process that is supercharged by software.
+The entire startup community - Founders and investors - will be stronger for it.

 How do Founders use Signal?

 For Founders, Signal is aimed at solving the biggest, most obvious problem you face: finding the right investors.